-Ah, spring.
-The flowers bloom, the birds sing, and your New Year's resolutions have dissolved into figurative dust—much like the literal stuff covering your tennis shoes, or the back corner of your closet, or your bullet journal.
-(Oops!)
+Okay, we know the word resolution brings up all those haunting memories of the New Year's kind going unfulfilled and any sense of motivation dissolving into figurative dust—much like the literal stuff covering your tennis shoes, or the back corner of your closet, or your bullet journal (oops).
 But don't despair.
-March marks National Nutrition Month, a.k.a. the perfect time to reset and recharge your mind, body, and home with the Brides 30-Day Wellness Plan.
+Choose to make this month (regardless of if its January or National Nutrition Month itself—March, if you didn't know), or any other thirty day period of your liking, the perfect time to reset and recharge your mind, body, and home with the Brides 30-Day Wellness Plan.

 Start by upping your water intake on Day 1 to kick off your journey to glowing skin and better physical health.
 Stress can also lead to overeating, loss of sleep, and irritability, so nip it in the bud with some new relaxation techniques on Day 2.
 And at the start of your second week, get into a new routine with a morning workout.

-Tackle National Nutrition Month day-by-day with each of these easy-to-accomplish challenges.
+Tackle this coming month day by day with each of these easy to accomplish challenges.
 Feel free to start from the beginning, the end, or mix up the days and implement multiple tips at once.
-If you lose weight or closet clutter or sleep anxiety with the Brides 30-Day Wellness Plan, that's great.
+If you lose weight, or closet clutter, or reduce sleep anxiety with the Brides 30-Day Wellness Plan, that's great.
 But our main concern is that you gain some confidence, peace of mind, and healthy habits that will follow you way past your walk down that aisle.

 Day 1: Drink Up

-No, not champagne, silly!
+No, not champagne, silly.
 We're talking about good old H2O.
-You know it's good for you, and it's a pretty simple ease-in to day one of our challenge.
+You know it's good for you, and it's a pretty simple way to ease into day one of our challenge.

 "Research shows that sipping water before a meal helps fill you up, and being well hydrated will prevent bloating and give you glowing skin," says Vandana Sheth, R.D.N., a spokesperson for the Academy of Nutrition and Dietetics.